percona/percona-server-mongodb-operator/source/kubernetes.rst

       $ kubectl apply -f deploy/secrets.yaml

-   More details about secrets can be found in `Users <users.html>`_.
+   More details about secrets can be found in :ref:`users`.

-   .. note:: By default, the Operator will generate certificates automatically,
-      but you can generate and apply your own certificates as secrets according to the `TLS document <TLS.html>`_ before the next step.
+6. Now certificates should be generated.
+By default, the Operator generates certificates automatically, and no actions are required at this step.
+Still, you can generate and apply your own certificates as secrets according to the :ref:`TLS instructions <tls>`.

-6. After the operator is started, Percona Server for MongoDB cluster can be created with the following command:
+7. After the operator is started, Percona Server for MongoDB cluster can be created with the following command:

    .. code:: bash